leto/webminer/README.md

 1. Install js-emscripten/miner.html and hushminer.js and hushminer.wasm on web server.
 1. Install js-backend/ on server as /ws

-# CPU JS miner for https://myhush.org
+# CPU Javascript miner for http://miner.myhush.org

 Reimplementation of xenoncat/Tromp algorithm, just to understand it better by myself.
 Performs around the same as Tromp's equi1.